EIRSAT-1

-EIRSAT-1 (Educational Irish Research Satellite-1) is a European Space Agency-sponsored 2U CubeSat developed and built by University College Dublin (UCD) in Dublin, Ireland.
+EIRSAT-1 (Educational Irish Research Satellite-1) was a European Space Agency-sponsored 2U CubeSat developed and built by University College Dublin (UCD) in Dublin, Ireland.

 The satellite was launched on 1 December 2023 by a Falcon 9 rocket from Vandenberg Space Force Base, California.
 Upon reaching orbit, it became Ireland's first satellite.
+It reentered the atmosphere on 4 September 2025.

 Background

 In March 2017, UCD students and professors proposed the satellite to the European Space Agency (ESA) Fly Your Satellite!
 2 (FYS 2) educational program for universities.
 In May 2017, UCD was one of six university teams selected to participate in the ESA FYS2 program.
 The mission passed its Preliminary Design Review (PDR) with both institutions involved, and following the Critical Design Review (CDR) in 2018, the mission was developed and implemented by UCD with the support of the ESA Education Office.
 Lorraine Hanlon, EIRSAT-1 Endorsing Professor, introduced the project during a panel after the Irish premiere of the film "16 Levers de Soleil" on 31 January 2019.

 The satellite cost €1,500,000 and was funded jointly by the ESA, the Irish Research Council, and Science Foundation Ireland.